-It’s been one year since I sold my house, my things, and left my friends and home of 11 years behind to become a full-time solo traveling nomad.
-Now that I’ve had a year on the road, I figured it was high time to compile answers to some of my readers’ most frequently asked questions.
+It was September 2020 when I sold my house, my things, and left my friends and home of 11 years behind to become a full-time solo traveling nomad throughout the U.S., Canada, and in 2022, Mexico.
+Now that I’ve had a year-plus on the road, I figured it was high time to compile answers to some of my readers’ most frequently asked questions.

 This will be updated as more questions are asked.
 Still curious?
 Leave a comment!

 Q1: What was the catalyst that drove you to choose a nomadic lifestyle?